LPenney33/Mixer-s-Playbox/README.md

 ** Mixer's Playbox **

 Mixer's Playbox is a 3D Arcade Minigame Collection that consists of 3 different minigames to play alone or with a friend!
 The 3 games avalible to play are Color Switch, where you manuver around colored tiles trying to to fall into the lava.
-Tag where you can run away 3 zombies hunting you down.
+Tag where you can run away from 2 zombies hunting you down.
 And finally Red Light Green Light where you move when the light is green and stop when the light is red.

 Controls:
 	Joystick: Looking